 The same API calls create a flavor profile for an AWS, vSphere, Azure, or GCP cloud account.
 However, the flavor mapping used to create the flavor profile varies for each type of cloud account.
 This procedure provides the steps to create a flavor profile for an AWS cloud account.
 Additional examples show how to create flavor profiles for vSphere and Azure cloud accounts.

 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that you have the cloud account ID for the new cloud account that you added.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have the cloud account ID for the new cloud account that you added.
 See Adding Cloud Accounts.